joone/MSEdgeExplainers/DelayedMessages/explainer.md

 # Overview

-Web applications frequently use `postMessage` to send messages across different execution contexts, such as between windows, iframes, and web workers.
-However, message delays happen when messages are queued but not processed promptly, often because the event loop in the receiving context is occupied with long-running tasks or the message queue itself becomes congested due to a high volume of messages.
+Web applications frequently use the `postMessage` API for communication across different execution contexts, such as between windows, iframes, and web workers.
+However, message delays often occur when messages are queued but not processed promptly.

-Such delays can degrade user experience by making applications feel unresponsive.
-Identifying the root cause of these delays—whether it's a busy thread, a congested message queue, or the overhead of preparing message data—is currently challenging for web developers.
+These delays can degrade the user experience by making applications feel unresponsive.
+While developers can detect that a delay happened, identifying the specific cause—whether it's a busy thread, a congested message queue, or serialization/deserialization overhead—is challenging with current tools.

-The Delayed Messages API allows web developers to identify congested browser contexts or workers and provide details on the end-to-end timing of `postMessage` events, as well as their related blocking tasks.
-These metrics help identify the causes of `postMessage` delays and improve application performance.
+The Delayed Messages API will provide developers with end-to-end timing metrics and details on blocking tasks, allowing them to pinpoint the root causes of these delays and improve application performance.

 # Goals